Opinion | Republicans go back to their bottomless well of race-baiting

 That bill will never be the subject of a congressional hearing, or a markup, or a vote.
 It’s essentially a Fox News pitch written in legislative language.

-And oh boy, are they excited on Fox and other right-wing media outlets.
+And oh boy, are they excited on Fox News and other right-wing media outlets.
 This non-story has gotten blanket coverage over the past few days.

 This is a good reminder of how absolutely central race-baiting is to today’s conservative media, which is built on keeping its audience of older White people in a state of perpetual anger and resentment.